 Physical causes of delayed ejaculation include:

-- Medication side effects - delayed ejaculation may be an adverse effect of antidepressants (especially SSRIs - selective serotonin reuptake inhibitors), anti-anxiety drugs, blood pressure drugs (antihypertensive agents), painkillers, and other medications
+- Medication side effects: Delayed ejaculation may be an adverse effect of antidepressants, especially selective serotonin reuptake inhibitors (SSRIs), anti-anxiety drugs, blood pressure medication, painkillers, and other medications.

-- Alcohol or the use of certain recreational drugs (whether legal or illegal)
+- Alcohol or the use of certain recreational drugs can have an impact.

-- Nerve damage (neurological causes) - stroke, spinal cord injury, surgery, multiple sclerosis, and severe diabetes can all lead to abnormal ejaculatory function
+- Nerve damage, including stroke, spinal cord injury, surgery, multiple sclerosis, and severe diabetes, can lead to abnormal ejaculatory function.

 An acquired case is usually determined as having a psychological cause if it only happens in specific situations.
 For example, it is more likely that delayed ejaculation has a psychological basis if a man is able to ejaculate normally when masturbating, but experiences a delay during sex with a partner.

-Some of the psychological factors thought to be behind cases of delayed ejaculation include:
+Some psychological factors that may underlie delayed ejaculation include:

 Men with a persistent problem of delayed ejaculation are likely to be distressed by it.

-- The partner's hand, mouth, or vagina being unable to easily duplicate the learned style
+- if the partner's hand, mouth, or vagina is unable to easily duplicate the learned style

-- The sex partner differing from the fantasy used during masturbation to reach an orgasm
+- the sex partner differs from the fantasy used during masturbation to reach an orgasm

 Dr. Michael Perelman, clinical professor of psychiatry, reproductive medicine and urology at the Weill Medical College of Cornell University, New York, observed that most men he had seen with delayed ejaculation reported no problems reaching an orgasm and ejaculating via masturbation.